jojo2357/kiwix-zim-updater/README.md

 Any new versions found get queued for direct download (processed via `curl`).
 Replaced ZIM(s) are then queued for purging (processed via `rm`). *(see Limitations below)*

+**UPDATE: As of v1.10, this script will attempt to use a preferred mirror (if available) for all downloads.
+If a valid mirror cannot be found, this script will default to the direct download from `download.kiwix.org`.**

 ```text
 Note: Due to the nature of ZIM sizes and internet connection speeds,
       you should expect the download process to take a while.